 The best free antivirus software

 You need antivirus – that's not in question – but you don't have to pay, as this list of our top ten free antivirus packages shows.
 Bear in mind (and this should come as no surprise) free antivirus packages aren't just given to you out of kindness.
 The vast majority exist as adverts for their bigger siblings, as companies do their best to sell you upgraded versions with more features and 'enhanced' protection.
-However, the free packages should provide all the virus protection you actually need.
-The paid editions give you firewalls, additional integrations and other gimmicks, but each of the packages we've listed here will help you detect and eradicate any potential virus threats.
+However, the best free antivirus packages should provide all the protection you actually need.
+The paid editions give you firewalls, additional integrations and other gimmicks, but each of the tools we've listed here will help you detect and eradicate any potential threats.

 We've used the findings of expert virus lab AV-TEST to evaluate the true effectiveness of their virus protection, but that's only half the story.
 These things need to be running all the time, and if they're annoying or hit your system resources too hard you'll have them uninstalled in a flash.
 So, on with the evaluation.